nzakas/understandinges6/manuscript/04-Objects.md

 };
 ```

-In ECMAScript 6, the syntax is made more succinct by eliminating the colon and the `function` keyword.
+In ECMAScript 6, the syntax is made more concise by eliminating the colon and the `function` keyword.
 You can then rewrite the previous example as:

 ```js
 var person = {